mayank0997/retail_analytics_project/README.md

 ## RAG Workflow

-The implemented RAG layer uses project-specific context from:
+The implemented retrieval-augmented workflow uses customer-level analytical outputs generated from the Gold layer of the pipeline.

+The workflow currently includes:

-- Gold-layer feature descriptions
+- Gold-layer customer analytical features
-- Power BI dashboard summaries
+- semantic customer behaviour summaries generated from structured Gold tables
+- sampled customer records prepared for embedding and retrieval

+Gold-layer customer records are transformed into semantic text chunks describing behavioural characteristics such as:

+- total orders
+- average basket size
+- reorder ratio
-- customer segmentation outputs
+- customer loyalty classification
-- medallion architecture documentation
-- analytical notes from the notebooks
+- shopping frequency

+Embeddings are generated using Azure OpenAI embedding models and indexed in Azure AI Search for vector similarity retrieval.

-The retrieval step finds the most relevant context for a user query.
-The LLM then generates a response using that retrieved context.
+For a user query, the retrieval step identifies the most semantically relevant customer chunks.
+These retrieved chunks are then provided to an LLM to generate a response grounded in the retrieved customer behaviour data.

-This makes the project more than a static BI dashboard: it becomes an interactive analytics assistant for exploring the retail data pipeline and its outputs.
+This extends the project beyond static analysis by demonstrating a retrieval-based workflow for querying customer-level retail analytics outputs with LLM assistance.

 ## Current Status